ANihill/Final-Project/README.md

 - https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x
   - Published by Ronald Fisher in his 1936 paper The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis.

-### List of references you used in completing the project
+### List of references used in completing the project
 - https://archive.ics.uci.edu/ml/datasets/iris
 - https://en.wikipedia.org/wiki/Iris_flower_data_set
 - https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x